Reverse Osmosis Remineralizing Filters

 To counter these arguments, RO vendors have created postfilter cartridges that add minerals while also raising the pH of low-mineral, slightly acidic reverse osmosis water.
 These cartridges are comprised mainly of two common water treatment minerals, Calcite and Corosex.
 Both have been used for decades in tank-style filters to raise the pH of acidic well water.
 Calcite is a pure form of crushed marble or limestone, refined into a granular medium suitable for use in a water filter.
 It works by dissolving slowly into the water, adding calcium and raising pH.
-Corosex is a brand name for manganese oxide, another natural mineral that dissolves to add magnesium and neutralize free carbon dioxide; thus, driving the pH down.
+Corosex is a brand name for manganese oxide, another natural mineral that dissolves to add magnesium and neutralize free carbon dioxide, driving the pH up.
 Calcite is a milder pH treatment than Corosex, so the standard mix in most filters is at least 4/5 Calcite.

 For RO remineralizing filters, Calcite is the main ingredient, and a dash of Corosex can be added to give the pH an extra upward bump.
 (Too much Corosex overcorrects and can produce alkaline, strong-tasting water.)